vinscom/glue/README.md

 propString=TestString2
 ```

-As can be seen above, second layers has overriden propString property.
+As can be seen above, second layers has overridden propString property.

 ## Supported Property Type